So what makes the AS/400 Operating System so special?

-No the AS400 or more precisely OS400 is not Unix based.
-That said it does support the POSIX API and you can use the STRQSH command to get to a Unix like command terminal.
+No, the AS400 or more precisely OS400 is not Unix based.
+That said it does support the POSIX API and you can use the STRQSH command to get to a Unix-like command terminal.
 One of the reasons the name shifted from AS400 to IBM i is the fact that AS400 when it came out just ran one Operating System, whereas IBM i runs OS/400, Linux and IBM AIX.
 You can run all of these, and different versions of these at the same time in LPARS (Logical Partitions) and dynamically move resources between these.

 What is AS400 accounting software?

 The two main accounting packages on AS400 are now J D Edwards which is owned by Oracle and SAP.
 Many companies are still running software based on Business from JBA.
 Unlike accounting software on cloud platforms and PC’s it was quite common for AS400 accounting software to be supplied with source code.
-This allowed business to tailor off the shelf software to their precise needs – to a much greater extent than is generally possible through configuration with cloud SaaS applications.
+This allowed businesses to tailor off-the-shelf software to their precise needs – to a much greater extent than is generally possible through configuration with cloud SaaS applications.
 I have seen many AS400 to SaaS migrations fail when SaaS solutions can’t be made to do what the old applications do either in terms of functionality or processing speed.

 Is AS400 an ERP system?

 The AS400 is a computing platform which can run ERP (Enterprise Resource Planning) applications.
 It does this very well but it is not the only thing the AS400 can be used for.
-For example in the UK the AS400 has been used for ticket sales at football grounds, where any outage on the day of a match could cause a serious health and safety issue.
+For example, in the UK the AS400 has been used for ticket sales at football grounds, where any outage on the day of a match could cause a serious health and safety issue.
 It is also used to drive the booking website for hotels and holiday parks where any downtime would become very expensive.

 What language is AS400 software developed in?

-The majority of the business applications on IBM AS400 (IBM i) are written in a version of RPG (Report Program Generator) a language IBM created many years ago to compete with and out perform COBOL.
+The majority of the business applications on IBM AS400 (IBM i) are written in a version of RPG (Report Program Generator) a language IBM created many years ago to compete with and outperform COBOL.
 The system now supports a wide range of languages including Java, Python, PHP and C++.

 What is XResize for DB2 and why do you need it?

-It should be noted that many AS/400 applications do allow fields to be dynamically added by system administrators but like other platforms this has to be designed into the applications when they are developed.
-It certainly gets easier when modern HTML based user interfaces are involved.
+It should be noted that many AS/400 applications do allow fields to be dynamically added by system administrators but like other platforms, this has to be designed into the applications when they are developed.
+It certainly gets easier when modern HTML-based user interfaces are involved.